 When approaching facility or programmatic limitations, a waiting list for admission will be developed and administered by the Director of Admissions.
 Only applicants who have fulfilled application requirements are eligible for the waiting list.

 CAC seeks to offer an educational program which provides every student with the opportunity to succeed.
-Some students require additional support to meet grade level expectations, which might include the following: accommodations to the environment, equipment, or format; learning support services; ELL services; speech and language therapy; occupational therapy; counseling; etc.
+Some students require additional support to meet grade level expectations, which might include one or more of the following: accommodations: learning support services; ELL services; speech and language therapy; occupational therapy; counseling; etc.

 The number of students that CAC can serve through its Student Support Services program and ELL program combined is limited to 20% of any grade level.